nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 You can indirectly invoke a selection of child image targets from the parent image.
 Currently, the child targets that can be invoked from the parent targets are ``menuconfig``, ``guiconfig``, and any targets listed in ``EXTRA_KCONFIG_TARGETS``.

-To disambiguate targets, the same prefix convention used for variables is also used here.
+To disambiguate targets, use the same prefix convention used for variables.
-This means that to run menuconfig, for example, you invoke the ``menuconfig`` target to configure the parent image and ``mcuboot_menuconfig`` to configure the MCUboot child image.
+For example, to run menuconfig, invoke the ``menuconfig`` target to configure the parent image and ``mcuboot_menuconfig`` to configure the MCUboot child image.

 You can also invoke any child target directly from its build directory.
 Child build directories are located at the root of the parent's build directory.